Stella-Ndirangu/triangle-tracker/README.md

 ## Setup/Installation Requirements
 * Web browser
 ## Specifications
-Triangle Tracker determines whether, given 3 sides, it will make a triangle.
-It also shows which type of triangle it can make based on the sides inputted.
-* The program has one function called triangle
-*  All user inputted values are changed to Integers to avoid errors *Check whether all values are greater than 0
+The website
+1. Displays an error message when no values are entered
+* INPUT:""
+* OUTPUT: "Values of a triangle have to be greater than 0"

+2. Displays an error message when negative values are entered
+* INPUT: "-5, 7, 9"
+* OUTPUT: "Values of a triangle have to be greater than 0"

-* If values are greater than 0, check whether the sum of any two sides of the triangle is equal to or greater than the third remaining side
+3. Checks the condition : if the sum of any two sides of the triangle is equal to or less than the third remaining side
+* INPUT: "3,2,9"
+* OUTPUT: "This is not a triangle!"

+4. Checks if all the sides entered are equal
+* INPUT: "10,10,10"
-* If so then check whether, all sides are equal.
-This is an Equilateral triangle.
+* OUTPUT: "This is an Equilateral Triangle"

+5. Checks if two sides entered are equal
+* INPUT: "10,10,12"
-* Check whether two sides are equal.
-This is an Isosceles triangle
+* OUTPUT: "This is an Isosceles Triangle"

+6. Checks if all sides entered are different
+* INPUT: "3,4,5"
-* If none of these are met, then it is a Scalene triangle.
+* OUTPUT: "This is an Scalene Triangle"
-* If the second IF statement fails then it is not a triangle.

 ## Known Bugs
 There are no known bugs.